fluxcd/kustomize-controller/docs/api/v1/kustomize.md

 <em>(Optional)</em>
 <p>SubstituteFrom holds references to ConfigMaps and Secrets containing
 the variables and their values to be substituted in the YAML manifests.
-The ConfigMap and the Secret data keys represent the var names and they must match the vars declared in the manifests for the substitution to happen.</p>
+The ConfigMap and the Secret data keys represent the var names, and they must match the vars declared in the manifests for the substitution to happen.</p>
 </td>
 </tr>
 </tbody>